 Human rights and mental health

 Human rights are the basic rights and freedoms that belong to everyone.
-They cannot be taken away - although some can sometimes be restricted for a legitimate rationale.
+They cannot be taken away, although some can be restricted in certain circumstances.

-How does the Human Rights Act protect the rights of people living with mental health problems, learning disabilities and dementia?
+How does the Human Rights Act protect people with mental health problems?

 What are my rights?